shenghuanjie/bash-otp/README.md

   You might be asked for password if you have encrypted your files.
 Otherwise, you should log in to the cluster right away.

+# IMPORTANT!!!
+  **Please do NOT frequently log in using this method!
+Frequently logging in might trigger security measures on the cluster blocking your access.**

 ## Contents

 * Script to do the actual value generation